What is ADS?

 What breeds does ADS use?

-ADS receives donations of Labrador Retrievers, Golden Retrievers and some non-shedding breeds like Standard Poodles.
+ADS receives donations of Labrador Retrievers, Golden Retrievers.
 Reputable breeders donate the puppies to ADS to support our program.
-ADS also has started a small breeding program.

 What are parent/guardian responsiblities to the service dog?